-For more information, see Testing for Default Resources.
+For more information, see the Test for default resources section.

 Design a flexible layout

-If you need to rearrange your layout to fit a certain language (German, for example),
+If you need to rearrange your layout to fit a certain language,

-you can create an alternative layout for that language (for example,
+you can create an alternative layout for that language, such as

 can make your app harder to maintain.
 It is better to create a single